sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 Let's define a format builder that the LLM can use to output the Continuation and Termination models as responses.

 In the folder `StructuredFormats`.
-REview the  contents of  `ChatResponseFormat.cs`
+Review the  contents of  `ChatResponseFormat.cs`

 ```csharp
 namespace MultiAgentCopilot.StructuredFormats